Hugging Face: The Open-Source Heart of Modern AI

 IDEFICS: Open Multimodal Powerhouse

-Trained on the OBELICS dataset (115B tokens, 141M documents, 353M images), IDEFICS demonstrates that open-source multimodal AI can match proprietary alternatives in capability while maintaining transparency and accessibility.
+Trained on the OBELICS dataset (115B tokens, 141M documents, 353M images), IDEFICS demonstrated that open-source multimodal AI could approach proprietary alternatives in capability while maintaining transparency and accessibility.
+Hugging Face has since released Idefics2 (8B parameters, April 2024) and continued to evolve the line.

 Agentic AI and Developer Platforms: The Next Wave